SNMP::Info::CDP - SNMP Interface to Cisco Discovery Protocol (CDP) using SNMP

 Note that a lot devices don't implement $cdp->c_index(), So if it isn't around, we fake it.

-In order to map the cdp table entry back to the interfaces()
+In order to map the cdp table entry back to the interfaces() entry, we

 truncate the last number off of it :